ReadyLab-UToronto/Onshape-Research-Guide/analytics/README.md

     - If you ever need to convert the CSV file to Excel, be careful with the timestamp when you try to convert the Excel sheet back to CSV format.
 You may lose the seconds of the timestamp and may cause programming errors when reading datetime data format.
 3. `Document`: the name of the Onshape document in its current form.
 4. `Tab`: the name of the tab that the action was recorded in.
-    - You may not be able to tell if the tab is a Part Studio or an Assembly by the name of the tab.
+    - You may not be able to tell if the tab is a Part Studio or an Assembly by the name of the tab, unless you track all the name change to the tabs from the beginning.
 Advising/Enforing a naming convention may be beneficial for your research analysis.
-    - Some general actions may have `Tab` to be as `N/A`.
-E.g., "Close document".
+    - Some general actions may have `Tab` to be as `N/A` (e.g., "Close document").
 5. `User`: the email address of the user that committed this action.
     - For anonymizing purpose mentioned in step 5 of the previous section, you may also want to anonymize all the email addresses in the audit trails.
 6. `Description`: the description of the committed actions.

+To go through this large quantity of data entries, some general methods are:
+- Categorize all actions into a few categories for aggregate analysis/comparison
+- Focus on the timing, sequence, and/or transition of a few (design) behaviour types (e.g., browse between tabs, delete features)
+- Combine the analysis of analytics data and other external research tools (e.g., eye/mouse tracking, screen recording)

+Some open-sourced research methodology that uses the Onshape Enterprise Analytics can be found in [this page](https://github.com/PTC-Education/Onshape-Research-Guide/tree/main/analysis/methodology).